Nissan Titan

-The Nissan Titan is a full-size pickup truck which was manufactured by Nissan USA in Canton, Mississippi for the North American market from September 2003 to November 2024 over two generations.
+The Nissan Titan is a full-size pickup truck manufactured by Nissan USA in Canton, Mississippi for the North American market from September 2003 to November 2024 over two generations.
 The first generation was produced for the 2004-2015 model years (MY), with an intermediate refresh for MY 2008.
 The second generation was made for MY 2016-2024, with production beginning in November 2015 and an intermediate refresh for MY 2020.
 Both generations have an extended cab or crew cab design, with the second-generation also having a two-door regular cab variant.
 The Titan has a V8 engine which is mounted in the front and either rear-wheel drive or four-wheel drive, with the second generation adding a diesel engine alongside a revised version of the gasoline engine used in the first generation.

 First generation (A60; 2004)

 Development of the Titan began in September 1999, with design work under Diane Allen.
 Giovanny Arroba's TA60 exterior was chosen in late 2000, with a final production freeze in July 2001.
 The design language of the future truck was previewed by the 2001 Alpha T concept shown at the 2001 North American International Auto Show, which had previously developed through November 2000.

 Production began on September 21, 2003, and sales on December 1, 2003.
 The Titan used Nissan's new full-size F-Alpha platform.
 This new platform was shared with the Nissan Armada and Infiniti QX56 SUVs, with all three manufactured in Canton, Mississippi, United States.
 The first generation Titan continued without a major redesign through 2015.